 Mental health services for schools in Scotland

-Understanding and mapping your local service landscape is an important factor in planning and improving children’s access to support.
+Understanding and mapping your local service landscape is an important factor in planning and improving children and young people’s access to support.

 The Curriculum for Excellence has Health and Wellbeing as one of its eight topics for schools to teach, and many schools will already be running wider cross-curricular or whole-school activity to support the wellbeing of their pupils.

-The Scottish government's approach to children's mental health and wellbeing is called Getting It Right For Every Child (GIRFEC).
-GIRFEC emphasises joined-up working between children, their families and services they access.
+The Scottish government's approach to children and young people's mental health and wellbeing is called Getting It Right For Every Child (GIRFEC).
+GIRFEC emphasises joined-up working between children and young people, their families, and the services they access.
 There are a range of services and interventions available in the community, which schools can use for information, advice, support or referral.

 Support available for schools

 - In-school counsellors: The commitment to invest in access to school counselling services across education in Scotland was announced in the 2018 and 2019 Programme for Government (PfG).
 The commitment will ensure that every secondary school has access to counselling services, whilst also improving the ability of local primary and special schools to access counselling.
-Your local authority may have a contract with a particular counselling service, so you may want to reach out to them first.
+If you are a primary school wanting to commission counselling, your local authority may have a contract with a particular counselling service, so you may want to reach out to them first.

-- Training for staff: The Scottish Association for Mental Health (SAMH) have a free e-learning module for teachers, but there are many different paid training programmes available too.
-Organisations like the Anna Freud Centre have different online training courses suitable for schools across the UK, and Place2Be’s Mental Health Champions: School Leaders training has been endorsed by Education Scotland.
+- Training for staff: The Scottish Association for Mental Health (SAMH) have a free e-learning modulefor teachers, but there are many different paid training programmes available too.
+NHS Education for Scotland has a list of training for schools, while organisations like the Anna Freud Centre have different online training courses suitable for schools across the UK, and Place2Be’s Mental Health Champions: School Leaders training has been endorsed by Education Scotland.

 Using the PEF to commission a mental health intervention